dmachard/dmachard.github.io/content/posts/0059-syslog-tls.md

 basicConstraints         = CA:TRUE
 ```

-2. Create syslog-ng Configuration
+2. Create syslog-ng configuration

-Now, let's create the syslog-ng.conf configuration file.
+Now, let's create the `syslog-ng.conf` configuration file.
 Below is a sample configuration that sets up syslog-ng to use TLS encryption and listens on port 6514:

 ```plain
 @version: 4.1